VonHeikemen/devlog/content/web-development/taking-a-look-at-finite-state-machine.md

 Now the last piece of the puzzle, the side effects.
 We need to attach another function to our transitions so we can update the DOM.
 We could use `reduce` again but is just rude to have side effects on something called `reduce` (just don't) We will bring another utility made for that, `action`.

 But first we must prepare.
-Update the context object with the necesary dependencies.
-(This step is not necesary, this is just me being allergic to global variables)
+Update the context object with the necessary dependencies.
+(This step is not necessary, this is just me being allergic to global variables)

 ```diff
  const context = ev => ({